 It is notable that the 80D has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the M10 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the M10 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Canon M10 Manual.
+Further information on the features and operation of the 80D and M10 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Canon M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.